 You are the Director of the Centre’s new course “Cash and voucher Assistance in Humanitarian Crises: What works?”, could you tell us more about the course?

-In recent years, Cash and Voucher Assistance (CVA) has emerged as a key game-changer in the way humanitarian assistance is implemented, especially as CVA is becoming a common modality to deliver relief.
-Despite this global favourable environment, however, the State of the World’s Cash Report, highlights that seven out of ten humanitarian organisations have difficulties finding staff with this skill set.
+In recent years, Cash and Voucher Assistance (CVA) has emerged as a critical game-changer in implementing humanitarian assistance, especially as CVA is becoming a standard modality to deliver relief.
+However, despite this favourable global environment, the State of the World’s Cash Report highlights that seven out of ten humanitarian organisations have difficulties finding staff with this skill set.

-The course is designed to develop participants’ practical skills to design, implement and monitor projects using CVA.
+The course develops participants’ practical skills to design, implement and monitor projects using CVA.
 Even more importantly, the increased uptake of CVA triggered passionate and fascinating debates that go beyond the simple operationalisation of the modality.
 These span from data protection and machine learning for targeting to the effectiveness of the sectoral and siloed nature of the humanitarian system.

 So, this class is also meant to build participants’ critical and reflexive skills on key themes related to CVA, themes that, I believe, are likely to have implications on the future of humanitarian assistance.